 Files and documents

-- handing them back to the former client where possible;
+- handing them back to the former client where possible

-- arranging for another firm to take over storage of the files;
+- arranging for another firm to take over storage of the files

-- destroying old files;
+- destroying old files

 - scanning and storing the documents in electronic form.

-The Handbook does not deal in detail with the storage of files, but you need to bear in mind the following points:
+You need to bear in mind the following points:

 - As a matter of law, some of the papers on the file may belong to you, but many will belong to the client.
 Some firms reserve the right to destroy the file after a specified time in their terms of business or agree this with the client at the end of the retainer.
-If your firm did not do this, you will need to assess the risk involved if you destroy files without the client's consent, both in terms of a potential claim on your indemnity policy and a complaint to LeO.
+If your practice did not do this, you will need to assess the risk involved if you destroy files without the client's consent, both in terms of a potential claim on your indemnity policy and a complaint to LeO.

 Financial difficulties: regulatory implications